fewensa/gobox/README.md

-Helix-Relayer-Runner is a project designed to run the Helix Bridge Relayer (https://github.com/helix-bridge/relayer) in a Docker container.
-The password is set via HTTP POST, and Helix-Relayer-Runner will start the relayer and automatically input the password.
+gbox is a project designed to run the Helix Bridge Relayer (https://github.com/helix-bridge/relayer) in a Docker container.
+The password is set via HTTP POST, and gbox will start the relayer and automatically input the password.
 The password is only stored in memory.

 ## Features: